cryptpad/documentation/user_guide/security.rst

 Trust Assumptions
 -----------------

-While CryptPad is end-to-end encrypted and the server has no access to your data, there are still assumptions on whom you need to trust – as for any other (web) application.
+CryptPad is end-to-end encrypted and the server has no access to your data.

-Concretely, you have to trust the following:
+However, as with any other web application, some entities still need to be trusted in order to guarantee security:

-* Your chosen CryptPad :ref:`instance <cryptpad_instances>`
+* Your chosen CryptPad :ref:`instance <cryptpad_instances>` to

-  * to run the code published on GitHub,
+  * run the same code as the one published on GitHub,
-  * to not block your network messages, and
+  * not block your network messages, and
-  * to follow its terms of service and privacy policy.
+  * follow its terms of service and privacy policy.
 * Your collaborators not to forward :ref:`sharing links <share_link>` to illegitimate third parties.

-Under these assumptions you can be sure that it is technically not possible to read or modify your pads by
+Under these assumptions you can be sure that it is technically not possible to read or modify your documents by

 * your chosen CryptPad instance,
 * any powerful adversary that can see your web traffic, or